 From Ten Thousand Buddhas Monastery to Choi Hung Estate:

 From Shatin MTR Station we alighted at Kowloon Tong (East Rail Line) then transferred to Kwon Lung Line and hopped out at Choi Hung Station.
-We took the Exit C4 and turn left until we reached the Estate ground.
+We took Exit C4 and turn left until we reached the Estate ground.
 There was a car park and we went up until we reached the court.
 Easy as that!

 Choi Hung Estate

 Old housing estates in Hong Kong are now part of the city’s tourist attractions and a popular subject for enthusiast photographers.
 Choi Hung Estate which is said to be one of the oldest public housing in the city had already made waves to tourists.
 What makes it famous?

-Choi Hung Estate has a rainbow-colored high-rise building and a colorful basketball court perfect for an Instagram worthy photos.
+Choi Hung Estate has a rainbow-colored high-rise building and a colorful basketball court perfect for Instagram worthy photos.
 It consists of 8 colors which the government had painted the building to lift the spirits of the residents there.
-When we got there, the courtyard was already packed by people that I can’t take a photo with no intervention.
+When we got there, the courtyard was already packed with people that I can’t take a photo with no intervention.
 Anyway, the charming sight was enough to make my visit a delightful one.

 “Choi Hung” by the way is a Chinese word which means rainbow.
 The estate was rewarded a silver medal in 1965 by the Hong Kong Institute of Architects Annual Awards.
 It is now managed by the Hong Kong Housing Authority.

 The best time to visit is during weekdays and early morning so you can have a clean shot with no people in the foreground.